Candlemas

-Candlemas, also known as the Feast of the Presentation of Jesus Christ, the Feast of the Purification of the Blessed Virgin Mary, or the Feast of the Holy Encounter, is a Christian holiday commemorating the presentation of Jesus at the Temple.
+Candlemas, also known as the Feast of the Presentation of Jesus Christ, the Feast of the Purification of the Blessed Virgin Mary, or the Feast of the Holy Encounter, is a Christian feast day commemorating the presentation of Jesus at the Temple by Joseph and Mary.
 It is based upon the account of the presentation of Jesus in Luke 2:22–40.

-Under Leviticus 12, a woman was to be purified by presenting a lamb as a burnt offering, and either a young pigeon or dove as sin offering, 33 days after a boy's circumcision.
-It falls on 2 February, which is traditionally the 40th day (postpartum period) of and the conclusion of the Christmas–Epiphany season.
+According to the Old Testament rules in Leviticus 12, a woman was to be purified by presenting a lamb as a burnt offering, and either a young pigeon or dove as sin offering, 33 days after a boy's circumcision.
+The feast falls on 2 February, which is traditionally the 40th day of and the conclusion of the Christmas–Epiphany season.

 While it is customary for Christians in some countries to remove their Christmas decorations on Twelfth Night (Epiphany Eve), those in other Christian countries historically remove them after Candlemas.
-On Candlemas, many Christians (especially Eastern Orthodox, Roman Catholics, and mainline Protestants such as Lutherans, Anglicans and Methodists) also take their candles to their local church, where they are blessed and then used for the rest of the year; for Christians, these blessed candles serve as a symbol of Jesus Christ, who is the Light of the World.
+On Candlemas, many Christians (especially Catholics, Eastern Orthodox, and some mainline Protestant denominations including Lutherans, Anglicans and Methodists) also take their candles to their local church, where they are blessed and then used for the rest of the year; for Christians, these blessed candles serve as a symbol of Jesus Christ, who is referred to as the Light of the World.

 History

 The Feast of the Presentation or Purification is one of the oldest feasts of the church.
 The pilgrim Egeria recorded how it was celebrated in Jerusalem in the 380s:

 But certainly the Feast of the Purification is celebrated here with the greatest honour.
 On this day there is a procession to the Anastasis; all go in procession, and all things are done in order with great joy, just as at Easter.
 All the priests preach, and also the bishop, always treating of that passage of the Gospel where, on the fortieth day, Joseph and Mary brought the Lord into the Temple, and Simeon and Anna the prophetess, the daughter of Famuhel, saw Him, and of the words which they said when they saw the Lord, and of the offerings which the parents presented.
 And when all things have been celebrated in order as is customary, the sacrament is administered, and so the people are dismissed.

-Christmas was, in the West, celebrated on 25 December from at least the year AD 354 when it was fixed by Pope Liberius.
-Forty days after 25 December is 2 February.
+Christmas was, in the West, celebrated on 25 December from at least AD 354 when it was fixed by Pope Liberius.
+Forty days from 25 December (inclusive) is 2 February.
 In the Eastern parts of the Roman Empire, Roman consul Justin established the celebration of the Hypapante.

 Pope Gelasius I (492–496) contributed to the spread of the celebration but did not invent it.
-It appears that it became important around the time of the Plague of Justinian in 541 before slowly spreading West.
+It appears that it became important around the time of the Plague of Justinian in 541 before slowly spreading west.
 The ancient Romans celebrated the Lupercalia in mid-February, in honor of Lupercus, the god of fertility and shepherds.
 The celebration of Feralia occurred around the same time.